Interlibrary Loan (ILL) Young Library (main campus) — Frequently Asked Questions

 Secondly, your original request is numbered with a transaction number to identify that item as yours.
 It is also numbered so that it can be tracked to make sure it is ordered, received, delivered to you and then sent back to the lending library correctly.
 We don't want to lose your request or a book which was lent to us.

 Most ILL requests cost the Library about $20 to acquire the material for our patrons, but some libraries and vendors charge more to supply them.
 ILL will absorb up to $40 of the cost of ordering any item.
 If we determine that filling the transaction will exceed $40, ILL staff will contact you for your approval to bill you (added to Library Account and payable at the Young Library Fines/Fees window) for the overage.
-We may advise you to contact the Library selector for your subject area to see if the library can purchase the item for the collection.
+We may advise you to contact the Library academic liaison for your subject area to see if the library can purchase the item for the collection.

 The loan period for the borrowed item is set by the supplying library, in most cases approximately three weeks.
 Occasionally, however, the lending library may restrict a loan to a shorter time period.
 If the lender gives us a much longer loan period, we pass that on to the borrower.
 Since the lending library sets these limits, we must respect their wishes if we expect them to continue sharing their collections with us.
 The Center for Research Libraries Catalog (CRL), of which the library system is a member, will grant very extended loan periods.
 Check CRL's online catalog (also available in the Kudzu catalog) to see if they hold the title you need.